 - ODP Tournament (showcase) game(s) take precedence over "affiliated" club games and tournaments.

 - Region I games / events take precedence over ODP and "affiliated" club games/events.

 - Development as a player.

-- Opportunity to play with the best players.
+- Opportunity to play with high players.

 - Quality instruction from nationally licensed coaches.

 - The opportunity to represents one's state, region or country in competition.